mark-gerarts/automapper-plus/README.md

 commands, response classes, etc.

-Automapper+ helps you by automatically transferring properties from one object to another, including private ones.
+Automapper+ helps you by automatically transferring properties from one object to another, **including private ones**.
 By default, properties with the same name will be converted.
 This can be overriden as you like.

 ## Usage